 More than 40 years after the start of the Iran hostage crisis, Iran continues to take Americans and other Westerners hostage, particularly persons who also hold Iranian citizenship.
 The Iranian regime currently holds several American and European citizens, residents, and asylees on trumped-up charges.

 Some hostages’ names have been made public by their loved ones in order to build international pressure on Iran to free them.
 Families of other captives have chosen to keep their cases secret in the hope of quietly obtaining their release.
-Here, UANI profiles current publicly disclosed hostages—as well as several recently released ones, and one who died in captivity—to spotlight both their plight and the criminal nature of the regime in Tehran.
+Here, UANI profiles current publicly disclosed hostages—as well as several recently released ones, and one who was executed or otherwise died in captivity—to spotlight both their plight and the criminal nature of the regime in Tehran.